majrdotapp/com/hiring/active/operations.md

 ### In this role, you will be responsible for growing the company by building world-class ops and business management.

 majr is an early-stage startup building the best place to ignite your creativity, beginning with a focus on connecting artists and fans in the music vertical.
 After spending the last year in user discovery and co-engineering with customers, majr is beginning to launch and test products.
 We're looking for a get-it-done business manager to help us scale and grow the company.
+This role will work primarily with the CEO.

 **You'll be responsible for:**
 1. Leading the rhythm of the business meetings across marketing/product/engineering.
 Ensure each team is hitting milestones, objectives, and metrics by discovering issues and help problem-solving